Molecular Biology Lab Technician

 Typical education requirements for a molecular biology lab technician include a bachelor's degree in biology or a closely related field.
 Some biology programs allow students to specialize in cellular and molecular biology.
 Most of these programs include both lecture-based and lab courses.
 Common topics include bacteriology, cell biology, virology, organic chemistry, and genetics.

 Gain practical lab experience while in school.
 In addition to lab courses, students can gain hands-on experience through an internship.
 Students can hone their laboratory analysis skills and prepare for full-time work after college.

 It's not always required, but licensure may be necessary for molecular biology technicians who work in medical or clinical laboratories.
 Licensure requirements vary by state and may vary by specialty.
 For complete information on licensing requirements, prospective lab technicians should contact their state's professional licensing board or department of health.

-Step 3: Work as a Molecular Biology Lab Technician
+Step 3: Find a Lab Position

 Technicians in this field often work in laboratories and scientists' offices.
-Under the guidance of senior researchers and scientists, molecular biology technicians may extract DNA, create tissue cultures and maintain lab equipment.
+Under the guidance of senior researchers and scientists, molecular biology technicians may extract DNA, create tissue cultures, and maintain lab equipment.
 Technicians need to observe additional safety protocols when dealing with dangerous specimens.

 Step 4: Consider Advanced Certification